 International Commercial Law

-This module covers historical backgrounds, principles, institutions and actors dealing with international commerce; an overview of the international treaty system, customary law, the role and influence of state actors and international organisations; the law governing international trade and foreign direct investment; topical aspects of contemporary dispute settlement mechanisms in international business law; domestic and international litigation and arbitration, ranging from ad hoc tribunals over state-to-state proceedings in international trading relations to investor-state arbitration.
+This module will provide you with a basic understanding and firm knowledge of historical backgrounds, principles, institutions and actors dealing with international commerce.
+This includes not only an overview of the international treaty system, customary law, the role and influence of state actors and international organisations, but also a particular insight into the differences and similarities of the law governing international trade and foreign direct investment.
+Moreover, it will cover some of the most important and topical aspects of contemporary disputes settlement mechanisms in international business law.
+This takes into account the role of domestic and international litigation, and includes international arbitration, ranging from ad hoc tribunals over state-to-state proceedings in international trading relations to investor-state arbitration.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.